 Should cyclists lift weights?

 Yes.
 The science is unequivocal.
 Strength training improves neuromuscular power, delays fatigue, and reduces injury risk.
-The key is cycling-specific programming — heavy, compound movements with low reps, not bodybuilding-style high rep work that builds unnecessary mass.
+The key is cycling-specific programming — meaningful, controlled load on cycling-specific patterns with low-to-moderate reps, not bodybuilding-style high rep work that builds unnecessary mass.

 How often should cyclists do strength training?